alanderex/The-Learning-Machine/meeting141019.md

 2 Emoji Mirror
 3 Mood Observatory

 ### Maca's comments
-Aim for a finished product by February
+* Aim for a finished product by February
-WTC will be closed
+* WTC will be closed for five months
-Robotics week is in April
+* Robotics week is in April